Travel firms cancel holidays as violence grips Egypt

 Luxury tour operator Kuoni said it was contacting all clients in the UK who were due to go to Egypt in the next 21 days to offer them alternative holidays or a refund if no acceptable alternative option could be found.

-Egypt is in the top 10 destinations for both TUI and Thomas Cook, though is more popular as a winter sun destination.
+Egypt is in the top ten destinations for both TUI and Thomas Cook, though is more popular as a winter sun destination.

 Travel advice issued by governments affects tourism as travel health and cancellation insurance will often not apply to locations deemed unsuitable for travel.